MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 **`ApplicationInsightsWebTestName`** - **Application Insights web test name**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
-Enters the Application Insights web test name to be created or updated.
+Enters the Application Insights web test name you want to create or update.

-If a web test name is not provided, the default test name will be used.
+If you don't provide a web test name, the default test name is used.
 <!-- :::editable-content-end::: -->
 <br>